 After lunch clean up has been finished, the morning cook hands the kitchen over to the next cook who has come to prepare dinner.
 They immediately get to work preparing a home-style dinner from scratch to feed anywhere from 100 - 200 diners.
 The amount prepared is based on the date.
 Most diners are dependent on a government cheque, with most receiving a disability benefit.
 The money that they receive at the first of each month does not go far and by mid month the number of soup kitchen patrons goes up as their funds run out.
 The cooks prepare the meals accordingly.

 Dinners are usually familiar favourites - turkey dinner with all the trimmings, hot dogs and salads, shepherd's pie, meat loaf, chicken pot pie and more.
 Every dinner also comes with coffee, a bun and dessert.
-The dining room only holds a little over 50 people, but even busy meal times run like clock work.
-Two desk clerks divide themselves between manning the door and running the dining room.
+The dining room only holds 48 people, but even busy meal times run like clock work.
+Three front line workers divide themselves between manning the door and running the dining room.
 As some diners leave, others are let in and the kitchen churns out plate after plate of hot dinner to all comers until there are no customers left to serve.

 There is no way a solitary cook could do this all alone.
 The food prep, meal service and clean up is done 365 days a year with the invaluable assistance of the army within the Army - the volunteers.
 In a year, some 1,700 volunteers pass through the soup kitchen.
 Some are retired folks, others are high school or college students, there are church groups, work place teams, or people doing mandatory community service ours, but all are vital and appreciated.

 But where does all this food come from?
-Much of it is purchased by the budget of the soup kitchen which has some great partnerships with community minded local businesses.
+Much of it is purchased by the budget of the soup kitchen, and from the generosity of some community minded local businesses.
 Other items, most of it dry goods, come from a central Salvation Army warehouse in Toronto where corporate donations are received and distributed.
 Other food items appear out of the blue.
 Sometimes they are the unused food items from a wedding, funeral, church picnic, political barbecue or waterfront event, a Christmas or retirement party, or just a kind hearted soul who wanted to make a difference.
 The soup kitchen cooks can transform almost anything into a fabulous meal!